-Preparing Your Community for Audit
+Preparing For Your Community Audit

 When running an HOA or community association, it’s important to be aware of your state’s rules regarding community audits.

-Prepare to Work Remotely or Virtually
+Prepare to Possibility Work Remotely During Community Audit

 You should have remote work capabilities and the ability to access your community financial records even when out of the office.
 Property management software, like TOPS [ONE] makes this a simple task.
 TOPS is not only accessible from any device; it keeps all your information stored on the cloud so property managers can easily access the information regardless of location.
 Having access to your community information while at home makes the audit process easier and allows you to work remote.
 Not being able to go to the office is a challenge that managers and their staff can easily get around with [ONE].